Tyrosine hydroxylase deficiency: Symptoms and signs

+Exhibiting a distinctive pathology where levodopa seemingly builds up in the system or more accurately entrains the striatal system, this results in an astonishing lack of symptoms even when the levodopa has since passed its active stage.
+This is distinct from Parkinsonian Pathology where the lack of the drug being active in the system results in an onset of “off-time” or a period of time where the Parkinsonian Symptoms are worse than if the patient had not consumed the levodopa.
+Typically these off periods are also associated with worsened dystonic reactions and can pose a risk to muscle groups such as the calf muscles and biceps too tearing from active dystonia, and another effect primary to Parkinsonian pathology is both peak dose; and offset dyskinesia.
+Where the patient may exhibit involuntary movements either at the peak concentration of levodopa, or following immediately as the levodopa wears off.
+This is usually a result of long term therapy of levodopa in this population with a predisposed dopamine deficiency in their nigrostriatal section of the brain.

 Diagnosis

 In order to diagnose tyrosine hydroxylase deficiency, a sample of the patient's cerebrospinal fluid may be obtained to assess neurotransmitter metabolites that may be affected, as illustrated by the metabolic links in Figure 1.
 Patients typically have normal levels of 5-hydroxyindolacetic acid (5HIAA), low levels of homovanillic acid (HVA) and 3-methoxy-4-hydroxyphenylethylene glycol (MHPG), and a low HVA:5-HIAA ratio.
 Upon finding a pattern of CSF abrormalities suggestive of the disease, the diagnosis may be confirmed by analysing the TH gene encoding the enzyme.

 According to a review of dopa-responsive dystonias published in 2021, tyrosine hydroxylase deficiency may be hard to diagnose, with a median diagnostic delay of 4 years, and misdiagnosis happens in a significant proportion of patients, with cerebral palsy being the most common erroneous diagnosis.

 Treatment

 Patients with tyrosine hydroxylase deficiency are treated with L-dopa in conjunction with decarboxylase inhibitors.
 A significant percentage of patients do not achieve a complete response on this regimen.